veltzer/demos-linux/README.md

 Licensing
 ---------
 Code is licensed GPL3 and I hold the copyright unless explicity stolen as attributed in the source code.
-I encourage to use people to use this source code in courses for instruction.
+I encourage people to use this source code in courses for instruction.
-Please give me some credit for it if you do wind up using it and consider sending dropping me a note about it so I could feel good...
+Please give me some credit for it if you do wind up using it and consider dropping me a note about it so I could feel good...

 Using it